i2p/i2p.i2p/debian-alt/README.txt

-The files in ../debian/ are for the current stable distribution (buster).
+The files in ../debian/ are for the current stable distribution.
-They should also work with bullseye, experimental, sid, testing.

 Alternates are in the subdirectories here.
 To use them, copy them over the files in ../debian/  .

 Built file compatibility:
-trusty may be copied to vivid. trusty may be used for jessie with libjetty9-java from backports. xenial may be copied to yakkety, zesty bionic may be copied to cosmic disco may be copied to eoan, focal and groovy

-Not maintained:
-wheezy files are not maintained.
-Use the precise files instead. jessie files are not be maintained.
-Use the trusty files instead. stretch files may not be maintained.
-Use the trusty files instead.
+See doc/launchpad.txt

 Note on systemd: